mikyll/Mobile-Systems-M/Mobile Systems M.md

 Collisions may occur anyway (e.g. RTS frame collisions), but at least data frames (which is the important part of the communication) can NOT.

 Current situation?
 WiFi uses CSMA/CA, which basically integrates MACA, but MACA is still left optional.
 Even if it's not perfect for WiFi, it was adopted because it's simple and therefore allows the usage of more bandwidth.
 ### WiFi (IEEE 802.11) Configurations
 ![[Pasted image 20240106190124.png]]
 There are two primary WiFi configurations:
 - ==**ad-hoc mode**==: there are **no access points** between wireless devices and they connect directly;
 - ==**base station**== (or infrastructure mode): there is **one AP** that acts like a gateway to reach the Internet and each device connects to it;

+In **base station** mode uses the protocol probe/response: a mobile node sends a "probe broadcast message" and Access Points that receive that message respond with a "response message" to signal their presence.
+Then the mobile node will have a list of available APs to connect to (manually or automatically).
 In base station mode, there are no "new" routing problems.
 Some of the small ones could be:
 - what happens if a mobile node moves to another Access Point?
 - what happens to our possibility of using the network connection?
 Typically in these 2 scenarios (e.g. when using a service which is continuous in time), the connection must be restarted, because the mobile node changes IP address, when it connects to a different Access Point.
 In fact, when changing IP address, in a client/server model, the TCP connection breaks, and it has to be re-enstablished, by building a new one.
 Sometimes there are middlewares that handle this to improve the user experience, for example Unibo Almawifi automatically detects when a user disconnects from an Access Point and connects to another, and the framework automatically handles this situation.

-In ad-hoc mode, there is a routing problem that was not present in infrastructure mode (base station): trying to use traditional IP routing (i.e. the one for fixed nodes, often based on Dijkstra's algorithm), it may not always work, but most certainly it's not efficient.
+In **ad-hoc** mode, there is a routing problem that was not present in infrastructure mode (base station): trying to use traditional IP routing (i.e. the one for fixed nodes, often based on Dijkstra's algorithm), it may not always work, but most certainly it's not efficient.
 A path that might be optimal at a certain time interval t1, might not be optimal anymore at a t2.
 Considerations:
 - a "scarsly mobile" node could be better to be used as part of the path;
 - if a node has low battery probably is not so good to be used, since it might go offline.